zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 Amy begins our dialogue by saying, “I think rearranging t he furniture will make the living room look more spacious.”
 “To rearrange” mea ns to change the position of objects in a particular area, to move thing s from one place to another.
 You can rearrange the things on your desk.
-You can put yo ur computer on the left side, your pens on the right side; you can move them  around – you can rearrange them.
+You can put your computer on the left side, your pens on the right side; you can move them  around – you can rearrange them.

 Amy wants to rearrange the furniture in the living roo m.
 “Furniture” refers to things like chairs, couches, tables, and so forth.
-They ar e in the living room, the main or large room in the house; Amy wants it to look m ore spacious.
+They are in the living room, the main or large room in the house; Amy wants it to look m ore spacious.
 “More spacious” means with a lot more space, or simply larger, in  this case.
 So she thinks that by rearranging the furniture, you can make the living room look larger than it is.

 Jacob says, “Oh, sure.”
 He’s not too excited, as most husband s probably wouldn’t be!
 Amy says, “Can you help me move this couch ag ainst this wall?”
 The “couch” is another word for the sofa; it’s a large piece of furniture that three or more people can sit on.
 Usually it’s in a straight li ne – it’s a long rectangle.
 It’s very common in American living rooms to have a big cou ch where several people can sit together.
 Amy is asking Jacob to help move this couch “against